analyticsbyui/scholarshipCalculator/README.md

 - Results
     - Has three main components:
         - Descriptive Animation:
             - Displays cost of tuition per semester.
-It will change if the prospective student is a member of the church or not.
+It will change whether the prospective student is a member of the church or not.
-            - Depending on the results of the calculation it will display the percentage of scholarship by filling a circle (representing 100% of tuition) to indicate how much tuition would be covered by the total sum of the scholarships.
+            - Depending on the results of the calculation, it will display the percentage of scholarships by filling a circle (representing 100% of tuition) to indicate how much tuition would be covered by the total sum of the scholarships.
-            - It will also show in different colors the amount of Merit Scholarship and the amount of Returned Missionary Scholarship (if applicable).
+            - It will also show in different colors the amount of **Merit Scholarship** and the amount of **Returned Missionary Scholarship** (if applicable).
-            - It clearly  states the total amount of scholarship received.
+            - It clearly  states the total amount of scholarships received.
         - Scholarship Breakdown:
             - If a scholarship is given, this section will show the correct amount distributed from the Merit Scholarship and the Returned Missionary Scholarship (if applicable).
         - Semester Tuition Breakdown:
             - This section will show the amount that the prospective student must pay after applying the scholarships.
             - If the merit scholarship pays for full tuition and the student is a recently returned missionary, an additional line will appear stating that there will be a one-time "excess" total to the amount of the RM Scholarship.
-    - If the student doesn't qualify for any scholarship the screen will have a link to see more Financial Aid Options, and it will display the total amount of tuition.
+    - If the student doesn't qualify for any scholarship, the screen will have a link to see more Financial Aid Options, and it will display the total amount of tuition.

 ## Important Details

 The calculator's logic is based on tuition and scholarship values as of 2025.
-In future years, these values may change—such as updated tuition rates for members and non-members, adjustments to the Returned Missionary Scholarship, or revised discount percentages for Freshman and Transfer students.
+In future years, these values may change such as updated tuition rates for members and non-members, adjustments to the Returned Missionary Scholarship, or revised discount percentages for Freshman and Transfer students.

 In this section, I’ll break down how the calculator manages these variables and explain how to update them as needed.